 This document is focused on Caller ID attestation and does not address calling party name, intent nor reputation.

 This document is not intended to provide an exhaustive set of Use Cases covering every potential calling pattern that could require supplementary techniques beyond core SHAKEN Identity passports but nonetheless captures a broad representative sample of the scenarios where additional capability is needed to get Enterprises and other Business Entities a full attestation of the Caller ID.
-The capability of a business entity to support one mechanism versus another to close the attestation knowledge gap will vary thus a suite of mechanisms are likely warranted, This document will capture the principles to evaluate such mechanisms.
+The capability of a business entity to support one mechanism versus another to close the attestation knowledge gap will vary thus a suite of mechanisms are likely warranted.
+This document will capture the principles to evaluate such mechanisms.

 Purpose